web3examples/ethereum/install/README.md

 # Tools and installation

 ([Up](..)
 [Home](..\..))<br>
-These are all the tools can be used to work with Ethereum.
+These are tools that can be used to work with Ethereum.
 Some tools just have a link to use/install the tools.
 Tools that aren't trivial to install are accompanied by a video.
 The tools are sorted in the order of usefullness while learning ethereum.